Blind Super-resolution of Point Sources via Projected Gradient Descent: Main result

+\end{theorem} { \begin{remark} It is worth noting that our results require slightly milder assumptions than that in \cite{chen2020vectorized}.
+The theoretical performance in \cite{chen2020vectorized} is established based on an additional assumption, which requires a lower bound of $\ell_2$ norm of the row vector of $\mB$.
+However, the performance guarantee of PGD--VHL is independent of this assumption. \end{remark} }

-\begin{remark} Compared with the sample complexity established in \cite{chen2020vectorized} for the nuclear norm minimization method, which is $n \geq c\mu_0 \mu_1 \cdot sr\log^4(sn)$, Theorem \ref{main result} implies that PGD-VHL is sub-optimal in terms of $s$ and $r$.
-We suspect that it is merely an artifact of our proof since the numerical experiments indicate that there approximately exists a linear relationship between $n$ and $s$ or $n$ and $r$.
+\begin{remark} Compared with the sample complexity established in \cite{chen2020vectorized} for the nuclear norm minimization method, which is $n \geq c\mu_0 \mu_1 \cdot sr\log^4(sn)$, Theorem \ref{main result} implies that PGD--VHL is sub-optimal in terms of $s$ and $r$. {{The extra $r$ factor is caused by the technical derivation.
+Since the convergence is established based on the Frobenius norm and the Frobenius norm of the initial error is bounded by its spectral norm.
+Details can be found in Section~\ref{sec: init}}.
+The extra $s$ factor is introduced to ensure the initial error to be sufficiently small, i.e., on the order of $1/(\mu_0 s)$, which helps to derive the linear convergence rate of PGD--VHL.
+We admit that it is an artifact of our proof because} subsequent numerical experiments indicate that there approximately exists a linear relationship between $n$ and $s$ or $n$ and $r$.